 - In PK there is a time when the eye is completely open.
-If the patient were to strain or cough the interior structure of the eye can prolapse forward, In hypertensive patients even the retina may come out.
-This is called expulsive haemorrhage.
+If the patient were to strain or cough the interior structure of the eye can prolapse forward.
+In hypertensive patients there is even the chance the retina may come out.
+This is called expulsive hemorrhage.
 In DSEK only a small wound similar to that used in cataract eye surgery is made.

 - The chances of rejection are much less in DSEK

-- The induced Astigmatism in PK is high compared to almost negligible in DSEK
+- The induced Astigmatism in PK is high compared to the almost negligible amount in DSEK

-- Integrity of eye is better in DSEK than in PK
+- Integrity of the eye is better in DSEK than in PK

-- Return to active lifestyle and resumption of uninterrupted work is faster with DSEK.
+- Returning to an active lifestyle and resumption of uninterrupted work is faster with DSEK.